 If your project is approved for funding, you will be required to enter into a Memorandum of Understanding with Victoria Police to inform the management and operation of the system and access to footage.

-Councils are also strongly encouraged to read the 2018 Victorian Auditor General Office report on Security and Privacy of Surveillance Technologies in Public Places which identified a range of recommendations to support effective management of CCTV systems.
+Councils are also strongly encouraged to read the 2018 Victorian Auditor General Office report on Security and Privacy of Surveillance Technologies in Public Places (External link) which identified a range of recommendations to support effective management of CCTV systems.

 These link(s) will open in a new browser window.